holoviz/panel/doc/how_to/best_practices/user_experience.md

 ### Good

-To prevent the plot from resetting to its original axes ranges when zoomed in, simply wrap `hv.DynamicMap`.
+When you are working with HoloViews or hvPlot in Panel, you can prevent the plot from resetting to its original axes ranges when zoomed in by wrapping it with `hv.DynamicMap`.

 ```{pyodide}
 import numpy as np